PhilipeeX/E-commerce_product_page/README.md

 ### Continued development

-The next steps I'm planning to is to consume some API's using Vanilla JS with the knowledge which I already have, so the idea is to combine everything and put it in a project.
+The next steps I'm planning to: Consume some API's using Vanilla JS with the knowledge which I already have, so the idea is to combine everything and put it in a project.

 ### Useful resources